keesschollaart81/case.schollaart.net/_posts/2019-10-31-device-offline-detection-with-durable-entities.md

 layout: post
 title: "Device Offline detection with Durable Entities - Revisited"
 author: "Kees Schollaart"
-backgroundUrl: /img/2019/back6.jpg
+backgroundUrl: /img/2019/back5.jpg
 comments: true
+pageThemeColor: "#5c0000"
+description: How to detect the absence of device messages in a scalable, distributed and cost effective way?
+Durable Functions to the rescue!
 ---

-How to detect the absense of device messages in a scalable, distributed and cost effictive way?
+How to detect the absence of device messages in a scalable, distributed and cost effective way?
 Durable Functions to the rescue!
+Un update of the previous post on this idea, as part of the final release of Durable Functions 2.0.

 <!--more-->

+> This is a follow-up on a [post]({% post_url 2019-07-01-device-offline-detection-with-durable-entities %}) I did ~4 months ago.
+Since then, the technology I used (Durable Entities) has gone through some beta's and is now General Available!
+Next to that, I got a lot of feedback and ideas on how to improve it so I've completely rewritten everyting except from the problem statement.

 ## The Desire